Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

   12. When you have performed all of the numbering conversions above, then you can proceed to the next INVESTIGATION.

-## INVESTIGATION 2: FILE PERMISSIONS
+## INVESTIGATION 2: File Permissions

 In this investigation, you will get experience using the **chmod** command to **change permissions** for existing files and the using **umask** command to automatically set permissions for newly-created files.